What is design, and why does it matter to managers?

 In this video and post I’m going to encourage managers to consider design greatly, but maybe not in the way many people would imagine.

 Design is important.
-When we think about design, we often look at the very visible and obvious elements.
+When we think about it, we often look at the very visible and obvious elements.

 We admire the design of cars, and some people buy cars that are pleasing to their tastes and inclinations.